kaplansinan/MasterThesis/README.md

 ## Synopsis

-The files presented here are as part of the my master thesis conducted at [Lappeenranta Univeristy of Technology, Finland](https://www.lut.fi/).
+The files presented here are as part of my master thesis conducted at [Lappeenranta Univeristy of Technology, Finland](https://www.lut.fi/).

 The thesis can be found [here](http://www.doria.fi/handle/10024/143329).
-The figures presented here are explained in more details in the thesis.
+The figures presented below here are explained in more details in the thesis.
 Please check the thesis for more detailed and relevant information.

 ## Motivation